 - Rhetorical Situation: Students will demonstrate satisfactory knowledge of the audience, the role of the writer, and rhetorical strategies.

 - Editing: Students will demonstrate satisfactory knowledge of writing conventions and correctness.

 Note: The following documents are posted during the Fall semester when they are needed.

-Glossary, Team Area Assignment, Example Map, and Checklist/Protocol
+Maps: Numbered Map, Team Area Assignment, Example Map.

 Survey Analysis Materials:

 Database Example [SPSS Format] – Use this file to experiment in SPSS

 CRS Master Database [SPSS Format] – NOTES: Download the file (right click and save link).
 Rename the Master and work from that file only.
 You must clean the data before analysis.

 |Graded Course Requirements||Due Date||Weight|

 |Cultural Resource Survey Forms||Tuesday September 30||10%|